 Welcome to another active year with local gardeners.

 Fellowship Hall, (D’Arcy St. Entrance), St. Paul’s United Church

 $15 per person

-Our meetings take place on the second Tuesday of the month at 7:00 p.m., except November (3rd Tuesday at 6:00 p.m.).
+Our meetings take place on the second Tuesday of the month at 7:00 p.m. from February to June, September and October.
+Our annual AGM and Pot Luck is held on the 3rd Tuesday of November at 6:00 p.m.

 February 11 - New Annuals for 2020- Carol Onion